MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ### Restart Visual Studio as a DPI-unaware process

-You can restart Visual Studio as a DPI-unaware process by selecting the option on the yellow informational bar.
-This is the preferred way of resolving the problem.
+The preferred solution to this issue is to restart Visual Studio as a DPI-unaware process.
+Do so by selecting the option on the yellow informational bar.

-When Visual Studio runs as a DPI-unaware process, the designer layout issues are resolved, but fonts may appear blurry.
+When Visual Studio runs as a DPI-unaware process, the designer layout issues are resolved, but fonts may appear blurry and you may see issues in other designers such as the **XAML Designer**..
 Visual Studio displays a different yellow informational message when it runs as a DPI-unaware process that says **Visual Studio is running as a DPI-unaware process.
 WPF and XAML designers might not display correctly.** The informational bar also provides an option to **Restart Visual Studio as a DPI-aware process**.

 > [!NOTE]
 > - If you had undocked tool windows in Visual Studio when you selected the option to restart as a DPI-unaware process, the position of those tool windows may change.
 > - If you use the default Visual Basic profile, or if you have the **Save new projects when created** option deselected in **Tools** > **Options** > **Projects and Solutions**, Visual Studio cannot reopen your project when it restarts as a DPI-unaware process.
 However, you can open the project by selecting it under **File** > **Recent Projects and Solutions**.

 It's important to restart Visual Studio as a DPI-aware process when you're finished working in the **Windows Forms Designer**.
-When it's running as a DPI-unaware process, fonts can look blurry and you may see issues in other designers such as the **XAML Designer**.
 If you close and reopen Visual Studio when it's running in DPI-unaware mode, it becomes DPI-aware again.
 You can also select the **Restart Visual Studio as a DPI-aware process** option in the informational bar.

 ### Add a registry entry

-You can mark Visual Studio as DPI-unaware by modifying the registry.
+As option two, you can mark Visual Studio as DPI-unaware by modifying the registry.
 Open **Registry Editor** and add an entry to the **HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers** subkey:

 **Entry**: Depending on whether you're using Visual Studio 2017, 2019, or 2022, use one of these values: